8. The Incorrigible Guinea Pig

 The guinea pig and I are enemies.

 I found three pieces that fit together.
-I sipped my scotch and nodded with satisfaction.
+I sipped my Scotch and nodded with satisfaction.
 I can do this, I told myself.

 “Hey, jingle chin,” the guinea pig yelled, “what are you doing?”